The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Estimation of the ODTR

-Because the MSE compares $D_n$ to the predicted blip, the candidate estimators under the MSE risk function must output estimated blip values.
-Of note, $E_{P_{U,X}}[[Y_1-Y_0-B(W)]^2]$ is identified as $R_{MSE_0(B)}$ if either $Q=Q_0$ or $g=g_0$.
+where $n_v$ is the number of persons in validation set $v$, $Val(v)$ is the indices $i$ for which $O_i$ is in the validation set, and $B_{n,\alpha,v}$ denotes an alpha-specific blip estimate, fit on the training data training set.
+Of note, because this risk function is a function of the blip estimate, use of this risk function restricts the library of candidate ODTR estimators to those based on estimating the blip.

 The second risk function, which we call $R_{E[Y_d]}$, uses the expected rule-specific outcome as criterion:

-Intuitively, SuperLearner aims to choose the combination of treatment rule algorithms that minimizes a cross-validated empirical risk, so it makes sense to have that risk be the negative of the expected outcome, such that SuperLearner chooses the combination of algorithms that maximizes the expected outcome, since that is the ultimate goal of the ODTR.
+For a given estimate $d_n$, we estimate its cross validated risk with the cross-validated targeted maximum likelihood estimator (CV-TMLE) of $\frac{1}{V}\sum_{v=1}^V\mathbb{E}_{P_{U,X}}[Y_{d_{n,v}}]$ with $d_{n,v}$ being the estimator fit on the training sample $P_{n,-v}$.
+We describe this CV-TMLE in more detail in \citep{montoyaplaceholder}; briefly, this involves fitting $Q_0$ and $g_0$ on the training set (i.e., $Q_{n,v}$ and $g_{n,v}$), computing a TMLE update of $Q_{n,v}$ on the validation sample using $g_{n,v}$ (i.e., $Q^*_{n,v}$), evaluating the empirical mean over the validation sample of $Q^*_{n,v}(d_{n,v}(W),W)$, and averaging the latter across all splits $v = 1,...,V$.
+Intuitively, SuperLearner aims to selects the combination of treatment rule algorithms that minimizes a cross-validated empirical risk, so it makes sense to have that risk be the negative of the expected outcome, such that SuperLearner chooses the combination of algorithms that maximizes the expected outcome, since that is the ultimate goal of the ODTR.
 Candidate estimators for the SuperLearner that use the expected mean outcome under the rule as the risk function can include both blip estimators that imply treatment rules as well as direct estimators of the treatment rules.
-When the expected rule specific outcome is chosen as the risk function, a further practical choice is how to estimate this quantity; we focus here on a cross-validated targeted maximum likelihood estimator (TMLE) due to its favorable theoretical properties (double robustness, semi-parametric efficiency, and greater protection against overfitting through the use of sample splitting \citep{van2011targeted}); however, one can use any estimator of treatment specific mean outcomes to estimate this quantity \citep{bembom2007practical, van2011targetedint, van2007causal}.
+When the expected rule-specific outcome is chosen as the risk function, a further practical choice is how to estimate this quantity; while we focus here on a CV-TMLE due to its favorable theoretical properties (double robustness, semi-parametric efficiency, and greater protection against overfitting through the use of sample splitting \citep{van2011targeted}), one can use any estimator of treatment specific mean outcomes to estimate this quantity \citep{bembomvdL2007practical, van2011targetedint, van2007causal}.